Types of Parenting Styles Explained by an Expert - Baby Chick

 Narcissistic Parenting

 A narcissistic parent typically stems from parents impacted by narcissistic personality disorder (or even just narcissistic traits).
 Narcissistic parents can be possessive over their children and threatened when they try to be independent.
-This can involve limited respect for boundaries.
+This can involve a lack of respect for boundaries.
 The parents’ needs trump the child’s needs with threats, intimidation, gaslighting, and, ultimately, abuse and neglect.28

 Which Parenting Style is Most Encouraged in Modern America?